mehulagg/gitlab/doc/user/clusters/agent/index.md

 .gitlab/agents/<agent-name>/config.yaml
 ```

-The `config.yaml` file contents should look like this:
+The `config.yaml` file contents should look like this.
+There can be multiple manifest
+projects listed in the section `manifest_projects` section:

 ```yaml
 gitops: